dataswift/open-source-developer-portal/app/home/rumpellite.md

 description: "RumpelLite"
 ---

-#Rumpel Lite: the iOS app
+# Rumpel Lite: Rumpel on iOS

-Rumpel Lite is the iOS version of Rumpel.
-Rumpel lite allows a HAT user to acuire, adding, visualise and control personal data from iOS devices with just a few key presses.
+[Rumpel Lite](https://github.com/Hub-of-all-Things/RumpelLite) is the iOS version of Rumpel.
+It is the dashboard for a HAT on iOS.
+One can do with Rumpel Lite to
-It is also being made available as an open source programme.
+* Download and configure a HAT - private, personal data containers for storing consumer information generated on the internet  #### Securely store and maintain your own personal information
+* Gather and capture information that's created about you by internet services like Facebook and Twitter
+* Monitor and retain iOS sensor data about your location • Store and publish text-based notes and updates